bassamanator/Sovol-SV06-firmware/README.md

 ## Flash Firmware

-💡 *If you have already flashed klipper onto your motherboard in the past, you can skip this step*
+💡 *If you have already flashed klipper onto your motherboard in the past, you can skip this step.*

+💡 For the sake of simplicity, I will refer to the klipper firmware file as `klipper.bin` even though the actual filename is something along the lines of `klipper-v0.11.0-148-g52f4e20c.bin`.

+### Prepare the microSD Card for Flashing

+- Size: `8GB`.
+Accordinig to Sovol, the largest size that you can use is `16GB`.
+- File system: `FAT32`.
+- Must not contain any files *except* the firmware file.

+### Flashing Procedure

+1. Disconnect any USB cables that might be connected to the motherboard.
-1. Copy `klipper.bin` to a MicroSD card and rename to `anyNewFilename.bin`.
+2. Copy `klipper.bin` to the microSD card.
-2. Make sure the printer is off.
+3. Make sure the printer is off.
-3. Insert MicroSD into printer.
+4. Insert the microSD card into printer.
 4. Turn on the printer and wait a minute (usually takes 10 seconds).
-5. Turn off printer and remove MicroSD.
+5. Turn off the printer and remove the microSD.

 You may find this [video](https://youtu.be/p6l253OJa34) useful.

-⚠️ **Caveat**: Flashing will only work if current firmware filename (`anyNewFilename.bin` in this example) is different from previous flashing procedure.
+⚠️ **Caveat**: Flashing will only work if current firmware filename is *different from previous flashing procedure*.
 The `.bin` is also important.

 ## Download Klipper Configuration